Bandra railway station: History

+Bandora (today's Bandra) was among the stations on the BB&CI Railway line when the section from Grant Rd to Ahmedabad was opened on 28 November 1864.
 Three buildings were completed for the BB&CI railway at Bandora in February 1867.
 They were to accommodate the slaughterhouse designed by the then Municipal Engineer, Russel Aitkens.
-The slaughter houses were shifted from Bori Bunder (near the Bori Bunder station) since they offended passengers.
+These were built of rubble masonry, with facings of Porebunder sandstone, with iron roofs that were ventilated from above.
+The floors were of finely dressed basalt, set in cement, and well drained.
+The slaughter houses were shifted from Bori Bunder (near the Bori Bunder station) since their reek offended passengers.
 Bombay's first Municipal Commissioner Arthur Crawford, relocated these to Bandra.
 There were two buildings to store mutton, and one for storing beef.
 These were located nearly 100 yards South-West of Bandra station.
-A meat train was commenced by the BB&CI railway, but it was discontinued in January 1879.
+A meat train was commenced by the BB&CI railway, but it was discontinued in January 1879, in favour of Bullock Carts.
 In 1888, it had two platforms.

 The main building adjoining the platform no.1 was too completed that year.

 Bandora station (today's Bandra station) is mentioned as one of the stations where the first Regular Suburban rail service (commenced on 12 April 1867) halted.

 After GIP Railway (today's Central Railway) closed its Mahim Branch (see Mahim Railway station), a joint railway service started between GIPR's Bori Bunder station and Bandora station.
 There is an interesting anecdote about this service, as reported by The Bombay Gazette of 14 June 1867.
 The story went that the timings of this joint service interfered with GIPR's own Callian Train (Callian was the old name for Kalyan).
 The traffic managers of both rail companies agreed upon 9 a.m as the time of departure for that joint train from Bandora.
 However, later the GIPR traffic manager changed the timings of their Callian train to 15 minutes earlier, the result being, both the trains met at Dadur (Dadar).
 This led to dispute and whistle of both trains with one another for the right of way at the Parell junction (Parel).
 The points man would then either allow the Bandora train, or the Callian train first.
-The Callian train would stop at every station, meaning that when it was allowed first, the Bandora train would also be stopped at some station before (as the writer reported humorously, in the "pleasant" steaming weather), delaying it by 12-15 min by the time it reached its destination.
-On the other hand, it would arrive 3-5 minutes earlier when let first.
+The Callian train would stop at every station, meaning that when it was allowed first, the Bandora train would also be stopped at some station before (as the writer reported sarcastically, in the "pleasant" steaming weather), delaying it by 12-15 min by the time it reached its destination.
+On the other hand, it would arrive 3–5 minutes earlier when let first.
 This would happen five days a week.
 The writer said that the issue lay with the GIPR that timed the Callian train within two minutes of the other train.
 He wrote that this would be seen as simply a case of rivalry and jealousy among both companies by the public.
 He ended with suggesting that simply pushing the timings of the Callian train back by 5 minutes would remedy the situation.